MattB277/SASForensics/README.md

 ## Installation

+This project uses a Django backend, with a local SQLite database, and React frontend.

 Packages for this system are installed using pip (<https://pip.pypa.io/en/stable/>) and npm (<https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>).
 We used virtual environments throughout development, these should be created within the sh06-main directory.
 Once you have activated your virtual environment, these are the steps to install the dependancies: